-The a.c. potential within the 12 and 16 electrode trap was mapped using an electrolytic tank filled with dedurized water.
-Further on, we will describe the method used for the 16-pole trap.
-The trap was immersed within the water around 38 mm of its total length.
-A needle electrode was used to measure the trap voltage, immersed at 16 mm below water level.
-The needle electrode can be displaced 36 mm both horizontally and vertically, using a precision mechanism.
-The trap potential was mapped using a transversal (radial) section located at 22 mm with respect to the immersed end, for 2 mm steps on both vertical and horizontal position.
-The experimental setup including the trap and the electrolytic tank is shown in Fig. \ref{tank}.
-The Paul trap was supplied with a sine wave delivered by a function generator at 46.1 Hz frequency.
-An oscilloscope was used to monitor the sine wave.
-The rms value of the a.c. voltage was measured using a precision voltmeter.
-Maps of the trap potential were obtained for a 0.5 V amplitude sine wave supplied to the trap electrodes.
-The sine wave was applied between even and respectively uneven electrodes, connected together.
-In Fig.~\ref{mapchart15V} we show maps of the trap potential for a supply voltage of 1.5 V amplitude (1.037 V rms value) sine wave.
+The a.c. potential in a $12$ electrode and in a $16$ electrode trap is mapped using an electrolytic tank filled with dedurised water.
+Further, we describe the method used in case of a $16$-pole trap.
+The trap is immersed in water, for around $38$ mm out of its total length ($60$ mm).
+A needle electrode is used to measure the trap voltage, immersed at $16$ mm below water level.
+The needle electrode can be displaced $36$ mm both horizontally and vertically, using a precision mechanism.
+The trap potential is mapped by means of a transversal (radial) section located $22$ mm apart with respect to the immersed end, using $2$ mm step displacements for both the vertical and horizontal position.
+The experimental setup, including the trap and electrolytic tank, is shown in Fig. \ref{tank}.
+The Paul trap is supplied with a sine wave delivered by a function generator at $46.1$ Hz frequency.
+An oscilloscope is used to monitor the sine wave.
+The rms value of the a.c. voltage is measured using a precision voltmeter.
+Maps of the trap potential are obtained for a $0.5$ V amplitude sine wave supplied to the trap electrodes.
+The sine wave is applied between even and respectively uneven electrodes, that are electrically supplied as shown in Fig.~\ref{12pole}.
+In Fig.~\ref{mapchart15V} we show maps of the trap potential for a supply voltage of $1.5$ V amplitude ($1.037$ V rms value) sine wave.